 - Have the food less often.
 For example, someone who drinks four cans of soda a day might cut back to one a day.
 Someone who eats ice cream every night might cut back to twice a week.

-- Eat or drink fewer calories on the days you eat a high-fat or high-sugar food.
+- Eat or drink fewer calories on the days you eat one of these foods.

 Step 3:Using your daily food diary, look for trade-offs you can make to help reduce the amount of foods high in saturated or trans fats, sodium, or sugar that you eat (such as fried foods, candy, cookies, pastries, fast foods).
 When you eat these high-calorie foods, use Step 2 to help you find trade-offs that work for you.